ZhabaTarelochnaya/Homework/README.md

 # Homework
 Repository dedicated to homeworks.
-Each branch corresponds to new module.
+Each branch corresponds to a new module.